 Again, we have higher expectations for candidates for promotion to Full Professor.
-We expect candidates for promotion to Full Professor to present evidence of a continuing pattern of Department, College, Community, or Professional service activities, including service in at least one faculty leadership role on campus or in a professional association.
-Some examples could include but are not limited to the following: chairing a College committee or task force, an Officer of the Faculty Governance System, the President of the Faculty, a Program Director, officer of a professional association, membership on an editorial board, a conference program chair or organizer, or an officer of an higher education association.
+We expect candidates for promotion to Full Professor to present evidence of a continuing pattern of Department and College service activities, including service in at least one faculty leadership role on campus.
+Community or Professional service activities, including a leadership role in a professional association, are also valued.
+Some examples of leadership roles could include but are not limited to the following: chairing a College committee or task force, an Officer of the Faculty Governance System, the President of the Faculty, a Program Director, officer of a professional association, membership on an editorial board, a conference program chair or organizer, or an officer of a higher education association.